Rossport to Hattie Cove:

 Description

-Weather permitting, we’ll make the 10-kilometer crossing to the remote Slate Islands for two nights and circumnavigate the iconic Pic Island, immortalized in the works of the Group of Seven, particularly Lawren Harris.
+Weather permitting, we’ll make the 10-kilometre crossing to the remote Slate Islands for two nights and circumnavigate the iconic Pic Island, immortalized in the works of the Group of Seven, particularly Lawren Harris.

 This self-supported journey will immerse you in the region’s natural beauty and history.
 Explore historic lighthouses, abandoned logging camps, trappers’ cabins, ghost towns like Jackfish, and even a former WWII prisoner-of-war camp.
 Along the way, we’ll visit ancient Pukaskwa Pits—mysterious, rock-lined formations that date back hundreds or thousands of years.